varugheseben/edurek-data_science/Artificial Intelligence/Natural Language Processing/Introduction.md

      - It is usefull for building chatbots

   - **Tokenization**: It is the process of breaking text into individual words or phrases (tokens).
 A token can be a word or a sentence or a character or a sub word
+      - Example: Lets say I have a sentence as "Let us learn Natural Language Processing".
+So tokens will be
+         1. Let
+         2. us
+         3. learn
+         4. Natural
+         5. Language
+         6. Processing